 Georgia Highlands College

-This course is a review of elementary algebra.
-Topics include real numbers, exponents, polynomials, equation solving and factoring.
+This course is a review of beginning algebra.
+Topics include properties of numbers, linear equations and inequalities, quadratic equations, multiplying and factoring polynomials, rational expressions and roots.
 Students must pass the class with a C or better.
 This is a 4 hour course.

 Instructor: Nancy Compton

-Office Hours: After class and by appointments.
+Office Hours: Instructor will be available before or after class and by appointment.
 Students are strongly encouraged to schedule a meeting with the instructor whenever necessary to discuss class policies or course material.

 Web Site Address